hpcaitech/ColossalAI/examples/language/gpt/README.md

 pip install -r requirements.txt
 ```

-This is just an example that we download PyTorch=1.12.0, CUDA=11.6 and colossalai=0.1.12+torch1.12cu11.3.
+This is just an example that we download PyTorch=1.12.0, CUDA=11.6 and colossalai.
 You can download another version of PyTorch and its corresponding ColossalAI version.
 Just make sure that the version of ColossalAI is at least 0.1.10, PyTorch is at least 1.8.1 and transformers is at least 4.231.
 If you want to test ZeRO1 and ZeRO2 in Colossal-AI, you need to ensure Colossal-AI>=0.1.12.

 ## Dataset